 How can I pay my Student Account Statement?

 - Electronic payment options are available on LionPATH.
 The eCheck option is a fast and convenient method to pay your Student Account Statement directly from a personal checking account.
 There is no charge to pay by eCheck.
 You may also pay by credit card (Visa, MasterCard, Discover, or American Express).
-A 1.5% Service Fee will be charged for credit card payments made over the Web.
+A 2% Service Fee applies to all payments made by credit card online.
 We cannot accept credit card payments by mail, phone or in person.

 - If you wish to mail a check, you may print a remittance stub from LionPATH and mail it with your payment to Penn State.
-Your payment must be postmarked by the due date on your bill to avoid a 1.5 % Late Payment Fee on the total outstanding balance.
-Please allow time for processing (5-7 days).
+Your payment must be posted to the account by the due date on your bill to avoid a 1.5 % late fee (assessed on the total outstanding balance due).
+Please allow time for processing after mailing your payment (5-7 days).

 Tax-advantaged savings plans

 Many financial advisors agree that 529 plans are one of the best ways for families to save for college.
 Many families across the country are finding that using a college savings plan to pay for college makes more sense than ever.
 All 50 states now offer these college savings plans.

 The specific requirements for establishing and withdrawing from a plan will vary by state, so please check with your state or visit www.savingforcollege.com for links to information for all the state plans.